yashchellani/P2P-Book-Exchange/README.md

 Otherwise, you can also add books one by one in the frontend.

 - Registration/Login
     - I kept this barebones, with just a username and password.
-I would have liked to add a proper auth system, but I prioritised other features for this POC, as registration/login is a solved problem and might not be the most essentiual in demonstrating the product-market fit.
+I would have liked to add a proper auth system, but I prioritised other features for this POC, as registration/login is a solved problem and might not be the most essential in demonstrating the product-market fit.
 - User Profile and Control Center
     Here, I took inspiration from existing successful P2P platforms such as Carousell, where the user's home page has a lot of information pertaining to the user's activity on the platform.
 This helps act as a control center for the user, and also helps in user engagement.
     - Users can view their profile, and see their ratings and books.